 'I Don't Trust the Weather People.'
-Northeastern Residents Wary of Tropical Storm Jose
+Northeastern Residents Wary of Hurricane Jose

-(DEEP RIVER, Conn.) — Marinas, coastal residents and others in the Northeast are keeping a wary eye on Tropical Storm Jose as it spins in the Atlantic Ocean, threatening to menace the region by the middle of next week.
+(DEEP RIVER, Conn.) — Marinas, coastal residents and others in the Northeast are keeping a wary eye on Hurricane Jose as it spins in the Atlantic Ocean, threatening to menace the region by the middle of next week.

 At the Brewer Fiddler's Cove Marina in Falmouth, Massachusetts, manager Scott Carpenter said Friday that one customer had asked for his boat to be hauled out ahead of the storm, but they have not made other storm-related plans.